coder/coder/docs/reference/cli/server.md

 | YAML        | <code>pgAuth</code>              |
 | Default     | <code>password</code>            |

 Type of auth to use when connecting to postgres.
+For AWS RDS, using IAM authentication (awsiamrds) is recommended.

 ### --secure-auth-cookie